zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-311_840.md

     - `ROOT.CentralExecutiveFunction.output`
       - *The most important root-level capability so far, shall be managed by Spanish sector*
       - `perceived_net_loss` overpowered by *Learning Spanish while accidentally becoming teamplayer proficient and being more knowledgable on different mankind sport activities*
-    - *Underlying principle of Low/Meso-level Real-time Teamplay: What those \"10 ways to be a teamplayer\"\'s failed to tell you*
+    - *Underlying practice of Low/Meso-level Real-time Teamplay: What those \"10 ways to be a teamplayer\"\'s failed to tell you*
       - CRITICAL_QUESTION *Suppose your team scored one for milestone so far, how to re-evaluate and conduct well put-together planning afterwards?*
       - CRITICAL_QUSTION *How to identify structure opportunity to your short-term memory for better micro-performance in real-time collaboration?*
         - CRITICAL_QUSTION *How to design an optimal structure for short/meso-term memory usage for a particular real-time collaboration rigor which you think is better-off structured?*